Sunday, December 15, 2024

 His murder at age 38 left the police baffled.
 State Detective John F. Stokes wondered aloud for the Globe at Siegel’s carelessness on the night of his death.
 If Siegel knew gangsters were after him, why was he so cavalier about standing in front of his window?
 Did he think his pursuers had been called off?
 Or was Siegel merely acting in what his friends described as his “courageous and defiant manner?”

 Chances are, this fighting man who had been in the ring as well as the front lines of World War One felt there was nothing to fear.
+But according to his great nephew, Peter Siegel, it turns out there was plenty to fear.

-It was general knowledge that Fox "ran" Revere Beach, a three-mile stretch of bars, hotels and carnival rides that was sometimes called "The Coney Island of Boston."
+It was general knowledge that Fox "ran" Revere Beach, a three-mile stretch of barrooms, hotels and carnival rides that was sometimes called "The Coney Island of Boston."
 Fox owned most of it, and even built the famous Wonderland dog track.
 Fox had enough clout that he leased an office at Boston's City Hall.

 Fox came into Siegel's circle when his sister Vera married Siegel's brother, Eddie.
-Having a reputed racketeer in the fold was not a cause for concern, for even some members of the Siegel family had indulged in some bootlegging during the prohibition years.
+Having a reputed racketeer in the family fold was not a cause for concern, for even members of the Siegel family had indulged in some bootlegging during the prohibition years.
 At the time, the Siegels may have looked at Fox as many in Revere did, as a businessman.
 Fox eventually had his brother-in-law, Eddie Siegel, overseeing the day to day operations at Revere Beach.

 When Nate Siegel opened his speakeasy, Fox allegedly approached him.
 No one could run a racket in Revere without Fox's permission, not even a distant family member.
+The story passed down by the family is that Fox warned the ex-fighter about how to do business.

 Fox's name was never officially linked to the murder, though according to Peter Siegel, he was considered the architect of the killing, "pretty much across the family."